 The Icertis Contract Intelligence (ICI) platform is the leading contract management solution in the cloud.
 ICI’s easy-to-use, intelligent, enterprise-wide contract management software transforms the foundation of commerce by turning contracts into valuable corporate assets.

-Icertis’ “outstanding” platform was given the highest score of all current offerings by Forrester in its 2021 Wave report.
-Spend Matters cited Icertis as “the undisputed leader” in contract management.
-Global 100 clients, including Airbus, Daimler, Johnson & Johnson, and Microsoft have all chosen Icertis as their contract management solutions.
+Icertis’ platform has been named a leader in three consecutive Gartner Magic Quadrant reports.
+Global 100 clients, including Daimler, Johnson & Johnson, and Microsoft, have all chosen Icertis as their contract management solutions.
 To learn more about what is contract lifecycle management, please schedule a contract management software demo today.